arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 ```

 ### Getting requests in the current window
 Now that we have the configuration for the given key, we first compute the `start_time` from which we want to count the requests that have been served by the system for the `key`.
 For this, we iterate through the data from the inner dictionary second by second and keep on summing the requests count for the epoch seconds greater than the `start_time`.
 This way we get the total requests served from start_time till now.
-This would help us make the decision.

-In order to reduce the memory footprint, we could delete the items from the inner dictionary against the time older than the `start_time` because we are sure that the requests for an older than `start_time` would never come in the future.
+In order to reduce the memory footprint, we could delete the items from the inner dictionary against the time older than the `start_time` because we are sure that the requests for a timestamp older than `start_time` would never come in the future.

 ```python
 def get_current_window(key, start_time):